syncfusion-content/xamarin.android-docs/xamarin-android/SfNumericUpDown/getting-started.md

 # Getting Started of Xamarin.Android NumericUpDown(SfNumericUpDown)

-This section provides overview for working with Essential® NumericUpDown for Xamarin.Android.
+This section provides overview for working with Essential<sup>®</sup> NumericUpDown for Xamarin.Android.
 You can walk through the entire process of creating a SfNumericUpDown.

-## Referencing Essential Studio® Components in Your Solution
+## Referencing Essential Studio<sup>®</sup> Components in Your Solution

-After installing Essential Studio® for Xamarin, you can find all the required assemblies in the installation folders,
+After installing Essential Studio<sup>®</sup> for Xamarin, you can find all the required assemblies in the installation folders,

 {Syncfusion Installed location}\Essential Studio\12.4.0.24\lib